ory/docs/docs/ecosystem/sqa.md

 We are committed to full transparency on what data we transmit why and how.
 The source code of the telemetry package is completely open source and located [here](https://github.com/ory/x/blob/master/metricsx).
-If you do not wish to help us improve our products by sharing telemetry data, it is possible to [turn off this feature](#disabling-telemetry).
+If you do not wish to help us improve our products by sharing telemetry data, it is possible to [opt out of this feature](#opt-out).

 ## Data Processing